Gabirel/Hack-SpaceVim/en_US/installation/installation-for-linux.md

 * git: For downloading and updating plugins of SpaceVim
 * lua: For neocomplete
 * python2/3: Support job and part of plugins.
-Recommend to install python3
+Recommend to install both
 * vim/gvim: Vim's program
 * [DejaVu Sans Mono for PowerLine][font-download]: Used by the plugins of SpaceVim